 What to do if you are worried about being evicted and if you are being threatened with eviction.

-You must contact your landlord immediately if you are in rent arrears or are not able to pay your rent.
+You should contact your landlord immediately if you are in rent arrears or are not able to pay your rent.

 Threatened with eviction

-Your landlord could evict you for not paying your rent.
+Your landlord could evict you for reasons such as not paying your rent.
 This is called ‘seeking possession’.
-If they evict you, they will give you a ‘Notice of seeking possession (NSP)’.
+If they are going to evict you, they will first give you a ‘Notice of Seeking Possession’.